MendeBadra/DeepLearningBishopFigures/README.md

 # DeepLearningBishopFigures

 This repository contains my self-driven project to study and reproduce key examples from **Christopher Bishop’s *Deep Learning Foundations and Concepts***.
-The goal is to deepen understanding of fundamental deep learning concepts by implementing them in Python/Jupyter notebooks and visualizing results.
+You can find the book on [this](https://www.bishopbook.com/) website for free to read.
+The goal of this project is to deepen understanding of fundamental deep learning concepts by implementing them in Pluto.jl/Jupyter notebooks and visualize results for better intuition.

 ## Overview

 During this project, I focused on reproducing several core examples from Bishop’s book:

-* **Curve fitting**: Linear and nonlinear regression examples, exploring model complexity and overfitting.
-* **Polynomial interpolation**: Reproducing interpolation examples to understand basis functions and function approximation.
-* **Density transformations**: Visualizing probability density transformations to gain intuition on probabilistic modeling.

-The project emphasizes **reproducibility**, **clarity**, and **visual intuition**, rather than creating production-level code.
-Each notebook includes explanations, plots, and step-by-step derivations of the underlying mathematics.
+* **Polynomial regression example**: In the book's opening chapter, section `1.2` introduced a tutorial example which explains many basic concepts of machine learning intuitively.
+I had reproduced and confirmed the results that was shown in this section.
+* **Density transformations**: In the book's second chapter on probabilities, section `2.4` Transformation of Densities outlines the interesting properties of probability density functions (PDFs) under a nonlinear change of variable.
+* **Bias of maximum likelihood**: In the book's section `2.3.3` and `Figure 2.10` discusses how bias arises when using maximum likelihood to determine the mean and the variance of a Gaussian distribution.
+I found this section to be an excellent example to convert into `Pluto.jl` notebook, where interactivity of `Sliders` showcased intricate properties visually.

 ## Notebooks

-- `Chap2-Transformation-Densities.ipynb` - Transformation of densities have interesting property where they're not quite the same as just regular functions (multiplied by the Jacobian).
+- `Chap2-Transformation-Densities.ipynb` - PDF under a change of variable doesn't always transform as if it were just a function.
+Because transformed pdf must sum to one, the Jacobian of the transformation must be multiplied with transformed pdf.
+This example illustrates that mode (i.e maximum) of Gaussian pdf, denoted by $\hat{x}$ doesn't map to corresponding $\hat{y} = g^{-1}(\hat{x})$, where $g^{-1}$ denotes inverse nonlinear change of variable.

 ![image](./chap2-transform-density.png)